Canadian labour law: Picketing

 The law concerning the granting of injunctions that limit picketing during strikes varies from province to province, and is largely case law rather than statutory.

+Provincial frameworks

+Alberta

+In Alberta, labour law has legislation like the Employment Standards Code, the Labour Relations Code, and the Restoring Balance in Alberta’s Workplaces Act (commonly called Bill 32).
+Under this framework: there is a minimum wage set (currently $15/hour for most workers), rules about hours of work, rest breaks, holidays, and job-protected leaves.
+Bill 32 introduces major changes: for example, it allows averaging of overtime over long periods (up to 52 weeks), gives employers more power to set schedules and changes rest-break requirements, and adjusts the rules for final pay after employment ends.

-British Columbia
+British Colombia

 In 2002, the British Columbia government changed the Employment Standards Branch, replacing the investigation system that used to reply to labour law violations with an 18-page "Self-Help Kit" and mediation process.
 However, this has been criticized as changing the government's role "from enforcers of labour standards to being wage dispute resolvers."